wnnawalaniec/phlambda/README.md

 $concat = reduce(\Wojciech\Phlambda\concat, ''); // now it will return callback accepting last param from reduce - an array
 $result = $concat($array); // $result = 'abc'
 ```

+## TODO
+- implement more methods
+- add placeholders for curry functions - it seems as interesting thing to do

+## Development Guides

+ - all functions must be tested
+ - all functions must be automatically curring
+ - all functions must be implemented in `Wrapper` (it's testd)
+   - if function shouldn't be e.g. it's predicate or some math operation attribute `ShouldNotBeImplementedInWrapper` must be added
+ - all function must be documented
+   - because `...$v` is used for curring, `@param` should be used to document order and type of params
+   - type declarations (both return and arguments) must be used
+   - similar functions should be linked with `@see`
+   - at least one example must be given
+     - examples should be inside `<blockquote><pre>` tags
+ - there must be constant with a function name (with whole namespace) like e.g. `const map = 'Wojciech\Phlambda\map'`
+ - if function name is PHP reserved key-word it must be prefixed with `_`

 ## Backstory
 PHP was not designed as functional programming language, that's one thing I'm sure.